Recent Developments (updated 1st June 2023)

-Nothing in this campaign (including our endorsement of specific third-party initiatives) constitutes an accusation or assumption of guilt on the part of any person or persons.
-ShareSoc is not a party to any legal action and does not opine on the merits and viability of any specific claim.
+Nothing in this campaign (including any endorsement of specific third-party initiatives) constitutes an accusation or assumption of guilt on the part of any person or persons.
+ShareSoc is not a party to any legal action.

 Investors must review the information available and reach their own decisions with regard to any course of action.

-The Leigh Day Group Claim Against Link Asset Services
+The Leigh Day Group Claim Against Link Fund Solutions Limited

-Leigh Day is pursuing a claim on behalf of individuals who invested in the Woodford Equity Income Fund (“WEIF”).
+The Leigh Day claim is on behalf of individuals who invested in the Woodford Equity Income Fund (“WEIF”).
 WEIF was suspended in June 2019, and its winding-up was announced in October 2019.

-Leigh Day’s investigations lead it to believe that Link allowed WEIF to hold excessive levels of illiquid or difficult-to-sell investments, and that this caused investors significant loss.
-In doing so, they consider Link breached the rules of the FCA Handbook and failed to properly carry out the management function of the Woodford Equity Income Fund.
+Leigh Day’s investigations have led it to believe that Link allowed WEIF to hold excessive levels of illiquid or difficult-to-sell investments, and that this caused investors significant harm.
+They consider that Link breached the rules of the FCA Handbook and failed to properly carry out the management function of the Woodford Equity Income Fund.

-Leigh Day is accepting clients on a no-win-no-fee basis with each claimant’s contribution to the costs of the litigation being capped at no more than 30% (including VAT) of any compensation received, subject to the 30% being sufficient to repay the funder’s capital outlay and cost of funding.
+Leigh Day accepted clients on a no-win-no-fee basis with each claimant’s contribution to the costs of the litigation being capped at no more than 30% (including VAT) of any compensation received.
 Leigh Day has secured the necessary funding and insurance.

 Why ShareSoc Chose to Endorse the Leigh Day Claim